Significance tests of feature relevance for a black-box learner: Sample splitting

 \section{Sample splitting}

-{The one-split and two-split tests require the sample splitting ratio $\zeta$ to satisfy the requirement $m = o(n^{2\gamma})$ to control the Type \rom{1} error.
-In this section, we develop two computing schemes, namely ``log-ratio'' and ``data-adaptive'' tuning schemes, to estimate $\zeta$ in addition to the perturbation size $\rho$ for the one-split test.}
+The one-split and two-split tests require the sample splitting ratio $\zeta$ to satisfy the requirement $m = o(n^{2\gamma})$ to control the Type \rom{1} error.
+In this section, we develop two computing schemes, namely ``log-ratio'' and ``data-adaptive'' tuning schemes, to estimate $\zeta$ in addition to the perturbation size $\rho$ for the one-split test.

-\subsection{Log-ratio sample splitting scheme}
+\subsection{{Log-ratio sample splitting scheme}}

-{This subsection proposes a log-ratio splitting scheme to ensure automatically the requirement $m = o(n^{2\gamma})$.
-Specifically, given a sample size $N \geq N_0$, where $N_0$ is the minimal sample size required for the hypothesis testing, the estimation and inference sizes $n$ and $m$ are obtained:}
+This subsection proposes a log-ratio splitting scheme to ensure automatically the \textit{splitting condition} $m = o(n^{2\gamma})$.
+Specifically, given a sample size $N \geq N_0$, where $N_0$ is a minimal sample size required for the hypothesis testing, the estimation and inference sizes $n$ and $m$ are obtained by:

-\begin{lemma} The estimation and inference sample sizes $(n, m)$, determined by the log-ratio sample splitting formula \eqref{eqn:log-ratio}, satisfies $m = o(n^{2\gamma})$ for any $\gamma > 0$ in Assumption A. \end{lemma}
+\begin{lemma} Suppose that the estimation/inference sample sizes $(n, m)$ are determined by the log-ratio sample splitting scheme in \eqref{eqn:log-ratio}, then they satisfy the \textit{splitting condition} $m = o(n^{2\gamma})$ for any $\gamma > 0$ in Assumption A. \end{lemma}